julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 $$\mathbf{X} \cdot \mathbf{a} = \mathbf{y}$$

+In particular, $\mathbf{X} \in \mathbb{R}^{n+1 \times n+1}$ is not just any other square matrix, it is actually known as the the Vandermonde matrix.

 ## A solution, but not THE solution

-We can clearly see that the solution is
+Thanks to good old Algebra, after switching the notation, we see that in the end, the solution is to simply get

 $$\mathbf{a} = \mathbf{X}^{-1} \cdot \mathbf{y}$$

 End of story?
 Well...just hold on to your belts!

 First, we should ask ourselves whether $\mathbf{X}^{-1}$ even exists.
-It turns out that $\mathbf{X}$ is not just any matrix, it is actually known as the the Vandermonde matrix.
+As $\mathbf{X}$ is a square matrix, it could indeed be the case.
-There exists an inverse of this matrix as long as $\forall j \neq k,\; x_j \neq x_k$.
+In fact, I am sure there is a proof for this, but just looking at the expression, you can already tell that the inverse of this matrix exists as long as $\forall j \neq k,\; x_j \neq x_k$.
-For this to be true, there should not be two points requesting different values for the same domain value.
+In practicce, for this to be true, there should not be two points requesting different values for the same domain value.
 Indeed, for a function to be well-defined, there should be a unique image per domain element.
 In addition, the $n + 1$ points given should be distinct.
 If say we repeated one, we would only have $n$ distinct equations.
 In this case, rather than a unique polynomial, the solution would consist of a sub-space of polynomials.

 Second, to compute $\mathbf{X}^{-1}$, how much computational power do we need?
-Without proof but without doubts, I'm sorry to break it to you, me and everyone else, but computing this matrix is an $O(n^3)$ operation...so as soon as $n$ becomes moderate, good luck with that!
+Again without proof, but without doubts neither, I'm sorry to break it to you, me, and everyone else, but computing this matrix is an $O(n^3)$ operation...so as soon as $n$ becomes of a moderate value, good luck waiting for that to run!
 Fortunately, Lagrange came to the rescue and saved us all.

 ## Lagrange Interpolation